David Burnell Smith: Biography

 Smith was born in Charleston, West Virginia on April 8, 1941.
 After graduating from Charleston High School, Smith served in the United States Coast Guard from 1959 to 1967.
-He received his B.A. from the University of Charleston (then known as Morris Harvey College) in 1967.
+He received his B.A. from the University of Charleston (then known as Morris Harvey College) in 1967, where he was a member and officer in Tau Kappa Epsilon fraternity.
 Smith and his wife, Rita, moved to Arizona in 1993.
 He ran unsuccessfully for the Arizona State Senate in 1998, 2000, and 2002.

 In 2004 he ran for the Arizona House of Representatives, and was elected to represent District 7.
 When irregularities were discovered in his campaign finances, the Arizona Citizens’ Clean Election Commission recommended that he be removed from office.
 Smith unsuccessfully fought the removal, and stepped down on January 26, 2006.

 In 2010 he again ran for the House, and was re-elected.
 He served from January 2011 through January 2013, but lost his bid for re-election in 2012 when he was beaten in the Republican primary by 32 votes.